SugarcaneDefender/z-waif/README.md

 #### The Original:
 [TumblerWarren/Virtual_Avatar_ChatBot](https://github.com/TumblerWarren/Virtual_Avatar_ChatBot), this is the original project that this code is spun-off of.
 Full credit to that project - it provided the skeleton for the many advancements now in place.
 It has more of a focus on non-local AI, if that is what you need.
 #### Branches & Versions:
+[Pre-Release Branch](https://github.com/SugarcaneDefender/z-waif/tree/pre-release), test the next update, all the new features and help prepare it before release!

 [Drakkadakka/z-waif-experimental-](https://github.com/Drakkadakka/z-waif-experimental-), offers a few upgrades; namely Twitch chat & streaming support, as well as a few other enhancements.

 [MaolinkLife/z-waif-ru-adaptation](https://github.com/MaolinkLife/z-waif-ru-adaptation/tree/z-waif-ru-adaptation-dev), offers Russian language support, lighter-weight edge-tts, lorebook enhancements, ect.